Steal our articles (no, really)

 - You have to confirm that you're licensed to republish images in our articles.
 Some sources don't allow their images to be republished without permission.

 - You can republish individual articles, but you can’t systematically republish all of our articles.
-If that’s your aim, please contact the email@example.com
+If that’s your aim, please contact us

 - Our articles are licensed under Creative Commons — Attribution/No derivatives, which explain the legal details.
-If you have questions, contact the External Relations Manager.
+If you have questions, please contact us.

 Linking and frames